gravitational/teleport/docs/5.0/architecture/users.md

 from this example:

-* Teleport User `sandra` does **not** have access to `grav-02` through Teleport because `sandra` is not an OS username.
+* Teleport User `sandra` does **not** have access to `grav-02` through Teleport because `ops` is not an OS username on that node.
 * Teleport User `joe` has access to all nodes because the OS user `root` is present on all nodes.